grafana/terraform-provider-grafana/slo_testing/SLO_README.md

 -- TBD --
 1. Currently - I am just doing this in local dev, I need to set this up and test it with a HG Account
 2. Client Wrapper - I am currently just sending requests by creating an HTTP Client, ideally we should create a Go Client wrapper around our API.
 This will be done and refactored at a later point in time.
-3. CREATE, UPDATE, and DELETE methods TBD.
+3. UPDATE, and DELETE methods TBD.
 4. Tests TBD.

 -- Questions --